 Sightlines is the Professional Services division of DVSM, established in 2015 and works to provide capacity building supports to corporates, institutes, organisations, services and communities.
 Sightlines works in a way that involves actively listening to people and communities with lived experience of Domestic and Family Violence and draws on practice-based evidence and evidence-based practice to improve social, service and system responses to violence.

-Ian is family therapist and registered psychologist who is passionate about working for individuals and communities in a manner that promotes dignity and acknowledges human agency.
+Ian is a family therapist and registered psychologist who is passionate about working for individuals and communities in a manner that promotes dignity and acknowledges human agency.
 For over 30 years, Ian has worked for people who have been socially marginalised and with families and youth facing adversity and seen as ‘at risk’ by child protection.
 Ian believes that working ‘at the coalface’ keeps him humble, curious and committed.

 Ian has also enjoyed the opportunity to work with a wide range of other people in child protection, immigration and citizenship, early intervention, women’s health, youth support and residential services.
 He provides supervision and reflective practice consultation and has delivered training for several Government Departments and many Non-Government Agencies, including the Australian Psychological Society.